haskell-works/blog/posts/2018-08-08-data-parallel-rank-select-bit-string-construction.md

 # Optimising our bit-string construction code

-If you look at the `L` row in the diagram you will notice that near the end of the computation we only use the least significant bit from each of the 8 bytes in our word and don't actually care what the values of the other bits are.
+If you look at the `M` row in the diagram you will notice that near the end of the computation we only use the least significant bit from each of the 8 bytes in our word and don't actually care what the values of the other bits are.